clayjoseph1994/WSL/README.md

 If you also want ZSH in Kali, go ahead and download gnome terminal: sudo apt install gnome-terminal

-Then open settings manager in kali
-Navigate to Default Applications
+Search for and open Default Applications
 Click the utilities tab
 Change the default terminal emulator to GNOME Terminal